Darcy Kuemper

-Darcy Kuemper (born May 5, 1990) is a Canadian professional ice hockey goaltender currently playing for the Washington Capitals of the National Hockey League (NHL).
-He was selected by the Minnesota Wild in the sixth round, 161st overall, of the 2009 NHL Entry Draft.
-He has also played in the NHL with the Los Angeles Kings, Arizona Coyotes and Colorado Avalanche.
+Darcy Kuemper (born May 5, 1990) is a Canadian professional ice hockey goaltender for the Los Angeles Kings of the National Hockey League (NHL).
+He was selected by the Minnesota Wild in the sixth round, 161st overall, of the 2009 NHL entry draft, and has also played in the NHL with the Arizona Coyotes, Colorado Avalanche, and Washington Capitals.
 Kuemper won the Stanley Cup with the Avalanche in 2022.

-Competing internationally with Team Canada, he won gold at the 2021 IIHF World Championship.
+Competing internationally for Canada national team, he won gold at the 2021 World Championship.

 Early life

 Kuemper was born on May 5, 1990, in Saskatoon, Saskatchewan, to police officer Brent and accountant Sharon Kuemper.
 Saskatoon is home to a large ice hockey community, and Kuemper began ice skating by the age of three.
 In his early youth hockey leagues, players would take various turns at goaltender, and Kuemper always enjoyed his turn.
 At the age of 10, he decided to become a full-time goaltender.
 His enjoyment of the position came from the fact that, while other skaters came on and off the ice in shifts, the goaltender was constantly involved in play.
 As a child, Kuemper often played minor ice hockey alongside fellow Saskatoon natives Luke and Brayden Schenn.

 Kuemper's goaltending abilities first attracted attention when he played for the Saskatoon Contacts and Blazers in the Saskatchewan Male U18 AAA Hockey League (SMAAAHL) as an adolescent.
 During the 2005–06 SMAAAHL season, Kuemper, who split time in net for the Contacts with Carl Jahrus, had a 16-3 record and was third in the league with 2.32 goals against average (GAA).
 Kuemper and the Blazers came within one game of winning the SMAAAHL championship in 2008, but lost to the Notre Dame Hounds in five games.